Vanessa Williams and Miss America: Resignation

-In July 1984 (two months before the end of her reign), Williams learned that nude photos of her, taken before her involvement with the pageant, would be published without her consent in a future issue of Penthouse.
-Williams believed that the private photographs had been destroyed; she stated that she never signed a release permitting publication or use of the photos in a public format.
-In contrast, Hugh Hefner, the publisher of Playboy, was also given the opportunity to publish these photos but turned it down, stating: "The single victim in all of this was the young woman herself, whose right to make this decision was taken away from her.
+Hugh Hefner, the publisher of Playboy, was also given the opportunity to publish these photos but turned it down, stating: "The single victim in all of this was the young woman herself, whose right to make this decision was taken away from her.
 If she wanted to make this kind of statement, that would be her business, but the statement wasn't made by her."
-A Playboy spokesperson also advised that their magazine does not use "lesbian material".
+A Playboy spokesperson also advised that their magazine did not use "lesbian material".